Skip to Main Content

 Chat

-1. In the top right corner of your course, click turn editing on.
+1. In the top right corner of your course, click toggle on editing.

 2. Click add an activity or resource and choose chat.

 3. From this page, you can change the name of the chat room.
 Access can be limited to certain dates/times, and whether you want students to be able to view past chat sessions.
-Description of Chat settings and options.

 4. After you have edited the chat activity, click save and display.